← back to the garden

 Building My First Browser Game in the Pre-LLM Era

-Planted October 20, 2025
+planted · October 20, 2025

 The Challenge

 In 2016, as a young developer, I wanted to create a browser game for World Milk Day to raise awareness about natural cattle feed.
-The challenge?
 I had never built a game before, game engines felt intimidating, and there was no AI to help me figure things out.

-This was the pre-LLM era.
 No ChatGPT.
 No Claude.
 No Copilot.
 Just documentation, Stack Overflow, and determination.

 The Learning Process